Need Help with Divorce Planning?

 - Develop a "Final Decree of Divorce" to finalize the agreement

 The role of your divorce attorney is to navigate you through your divorce planning checklist and usually represent you entirely.
 Some of these steps in your divorce planning can be avoided or mitigated with the help of an experienced divorce attorney like Bruce C. Zivley.
 Call us today at (713) 600-5561 to schedule your free initial consultation!

 Divorce Planning Checklist

 Your divorce planning checklist may get long and include tasks that you’d never thought about.
 It might include things such as:

 - Thinking about how you want to communicate with your spouse

 - Figuring out a place to live and your new budget

 - Making plans for your children

 There are many more difficult and complicated tasks to put on your checklist, and there are many more things to learn when learning how to file for divorce in Texas.
 Your success in crossing them off can be guaranteed by working with Attorney Zivley.
+So, consider calling when you’re filing for divorce.
 Our number is (713) 600-5561!